Conferences and events

 - Curatorial visions for the art of contemporary China in the post-Covid world

-Please submit an abstract of up to 300 words, a 100-word biography, contact information and any institutional affiliations, by 31 March 2021 to email@example.com, with a subject titled ‘14th CCVA Annual Conference’.
+Please submit an abstract of up to 300 words, a 100-word biography, contact information and any institutional affiliations, by 31 May 2021 to email@example.com, with a subject titled ‘14th CCVA Annual Conference’.
 Any general queries should also be directed to firstname.lastname@example.org.
 Conference presentations should last no more than 20 minutes.
-Successful proposals for conference contributions will be notified no later than 1 May 2021.
+Successful proposals for conference contributions will be notified no later than mid-June 2021.
 Invited full papers should be submitted by 31 March 2022, for the Journal of Contemporary Chinese Art (Intellect)’s special double edition 9.2&3 edited by Professor Jiang Jiehong and Dr. Nuria Querol to be published in the autumn 2022.

 The CCVA Annual Conference is constructed as an international platform to bring scholars and research degree students together, primarily within the network, to discuss recent research development, share knowledge and exchange research experiences, and to expand expertise within the interdisciplinary community.